 3. Fearsome Fires

 The outbreak of disease in 1820 was accompanied by additional devastation on the morning of January 11.
-A rapidly spreading fire broke out in a stable, destroying 500 buildings before dwindling that afternoon.
-But this wasn’t the first catastrophic fire Savannah endured—in 1796, a deadly fire ravaged the city, destroying 229 houses and 146 outbuildings.
-The untimely deaths resulting from these fires is said to have perplexed the deceased, thus linking them to the place of their passing.
+A rapidly spreading fire broke out in a stable.
+The blaze destroyed 500 buildings before dwindling that afternoon.
+But this wasn’t the first catastrophic fire Savannah endured.
+In 1796, a deadly fire ravaged the city, destroying 229 houses and 146 outbuildings.
+The untimely deaths resulting from these fires is said to have perplexed the deceased.
+They are forever linked them to their place of passing.

 4. Mysterious Murders